Tails86/refind/README.md

 ## Installation
 This project is uploaded to PyPI at https://pypi.org/project/refind/

-To install, ensure you are connected to the internet and execute: `python3 -m pip install refind`
+To install, ensure you are connected to the internet and execute: `python3 -m pip install refind --upgrade`

 ## CLI Help
 ```